stormchaserroleplaying/stormchaserRPG/Talents/Druid/Primal/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Elemental Wild Shape
-You have learned how to control your ability to change your shape in a fine detail: using 2 actions you can cast *Alter Self* at will.
+You have learned how to control your ability to change your shape in a fine detail: you can cast *Alter Self* at will.